jihane1604/parallel-and-distributed-computing/README.md

         The Pool’s `map()` and `map_async()` methods significantly reduce the overhead by reusing a fixed number of worker processes.
 On the other hand, `apply()` and `apply_async()` are much slower because they submit tasks one at a time.

     - **ProcessPoolExecutor**:
         When you call `executor.map()` without specifying a chunk size, it typically sends one task at a time to the worker processes.
-Since each task (computing the square) is very trivial, the overhead of dispatching, serializing the task, and communicating between processes dominates the execution time.
+Since each task (computing the square) is very trivial, the accumulated overhead of task scheduling, serialization and deserialization and interprocess communicatoin takes up all the execution time.
         In contrast, the `multiprocessing.Pool.map()` and `map_async()` methods automatically calculate an efficient chunk size, grouping many numbers together in each task submission.
 This reduces the overhead by paying off the cost of interprocess communication over many tasks.
-        For very small and fast computations, the overhead (process startup, interprocess communication, task dispatching) is a significant part of the total execution time.
-The ProcessPoolExecutor, with a fine-grained (chunk size 1) approach by default, ends up with much more overhead than Pool’s optimized chunking strategy.
+        When using chunking, instead of incurring the overhead for each individual task, the overhead is incurred once per batch, meaning that fewer, larger data transfers occur between processes, and fewer tasks overall.
-        In conclusion, because the ProcessPoolExecutor processes each tiny task individually, its overhead becomes very significant relative to the fast execution of the `square()` function, leading to much longer execution times compared to the Pool map methods that group tasks more efficiently.
+        In conclusion, because the ProcessPoolExecutor processes each tiny task individually, its overhead becomes very significant relative to the fast execution of the `square()` function, leading to much longer execution times.
+Chunking transforms that issue by efficiently handling the computational work by each worker process.

 - **Semaphore and Connection Pool:**